cssnr/playdrift-extension/README.md

 *   Auto Update Game Options Dialog on Room Creation
 *   Auto Continue Through the Game Stats at End of Game
 *   Close Profiles by Clicking Anywhere Outside the Profile
-*   Add Custom Chat Commands for use by Anybody
+*   Add Custom Chat Commands that Anybody can Use

-Please submit a [Feature Request](https://github.com/cssnr/playdrift-extension/discussions/categories/feature-requests) for new features.
-For any issues, bugs or concerns; please [Open an Issue](https://github.com/cssnr/playdrift-extension/issues).

-#### Planned Features and Ideas
+### Upcoming Features and Ideas

 *   Custom Audio Sounds and Volume
-*   Auto Select Team # and Keep it Set
 *   Remember Recent Game and Room URLs
 *   Remember Recent Players who Kicked You
-*   Player Stats (Total Points, Time Taken)
+*   End Game Player Stats (Total Points, Time Taken)
-*   More Detailed History Including Opponents
+*   More Detailed History Including Opponents, Scores, etc.

+Please submit a [Feature Request](https://github.com/cssnr/playdrift-extension/discussions/categories/feature-requests) for new features.
+For any issues, bugs or concerns; please [Open an Issue](https://github.com/cssnr/playdrift-extension/issues).

+# Problems Solved

+PlayDrift negligence has created a few major issues on the site that this extension aims to solve.

+1. No Way to Judge Opponents Skill

+The game changed to reward quantity over quality.
+Someone who plays 1,000 games and losses all 1,000 games will appear 10x more skilled a player vs someone who only plays 100 games and wins all 100.

+> **Solution:** This extension exposes the total Wins and Losses in a players profile and calculates a Win Rate.
+> It also provides the Rating; however, rating is worthless fot two reasons.
+1, nobody can see it.
+2, it starts at 0.

+2. Habitual Game Leavers for Points

+Since there is no downside to losing a game, only an upside, many people queue for 1 additional game when they are done playing and leave as soon as it starts for the extra points.

+> **Solution:** This extension can provide both audible and visual notifications when a player leave the game and has
+> ability to ban these players to they are automatically kicked from all future games.

+3. Robot Players

+Not sure if done by PlayDrift or externally but many of the players on this site are not humans, but robots.
+At a glance these bots play the game manually and send the "Joined the game" message to new roms when they join.
+They can also play any domino they want on the first round of 4 and hold on to the 6/6 since they play manually.

+> **Solution:** These bots can't win more than 1/3 games and all have a win rate around 35%.
+The feature to Auto Kick players
+> below a set win rate (recommended at 40%) will kick almost all the bots, plus a couple humans that only win 1/3 games.

 # Configuration